How to write about a table in IELTS writing task 1.

 - The age of the networks: London being the oldest and LA the newest.

 - Kilometres of route: London the longest, Kyoto the shortest.

 These are key pieces of information that must be included in the body paragraphs.
 You can also compare this information to the other cities by using the language of comparison.

 Grouping the information

-I can see from the table that there are 3 cities with railway systems that are very old (London, Paris, Tokyo) and 3 cities have a newer system ( Washington DC, Kyoto, LA) so I will use those groupings in my body paragraphs.
+I can see from the table that there are 3 cities with railway systems that are very old (London, Paris, Tokyo) and 3 cities that have a newer system ( Washington DC, Kyoto, LA) so I will use those groupings in my body paragraphs.

 In body paragraph one I will write about the 3 older railway networks.
 In body paragraph 2 I will write about the newer railway systems.